2026 Programme

 Join this session to know:

-What the changes are which you need to be aware of
+what the changes are which you need to be aware of

-What proactive steps you can take to get ahead of the curve in data gathering, and software requirements
+what proactive steps you can take to get ahead of the curve in data gathering, and software requirements

-How you can ensure your workforce are aware of the changes.
+how you can ensure your workforce are aware of the changes.

-Skills, learning and development
+Skills, Learning and Development

 You've been asked to prove the people function drives the business.
 And like most HR leaders, you've learned to change the subject, because the data to answer that question has never really existed.